 Free information sessions are held periodically throughout the year.
 Upcoming sessions:

-The Pharmacy Technician program at Indian River State College is a candidate for accreditation by the American Society of Hospital Pharmacists (ASHP).
+The Pharmacy Technician program at Indian River State College is accredited by the American Society of Hospital Pharmacists (ASHP).

 Additional Program Information